david-aniel/c10-team-balepark/README.md

 Run scripts/balepark-s-agriculture-climate-slm.ipynb — handles both local and Kaggle-style input mounting and training pipeline.

-To run the training sweep, uncomment the training sweep code cell in scripts/balepark-s-agriculture-climate-slm.ipynb to compare hyperparameter configurations via holdout Levenshtein score.
+To run the training sweep, uncomment the training Get.Epoch N code cell in scripts/balepark-s-agriculture-climate-slm.ipynb to compare hyperparameter configurations via holdout Levenshtein score.

 Train the final model with the best configuration and generate predictions commenting the training sweep cell again.